stcorp/avl-use-cases/usecase3/OMI_TROPOMI_comparison.md

 The TROPOMI data file can be downloaded automatically using the sentinelsat library as in [use case 2](https://atmospherictoolbox.org/media//usecases/Usecase_2_S5P_AAI_Siberia_Smoke.html#paragraph3).
 The TROPOMI file used in this exercise is:

-*S5P_OFFL_L2__NO2____20210713T113312_20210713T131441_19424_02_020200_20210715T052115.nc*
+*S5P_OFFL_L2_\_NO2_\_\_\_20210713T113312_20210713T131441_19424_02_020200_20210715T052115.nc*

-The OMI file needs to be downloaded manually.
-The OMI data can be found from [NASA GES DISC](https://disc.gsfc.nasa.gov/).
+The OMI file is downloaded from a cache of example data that is used for use cases like this.
+The original OMI data can be found on [NASA GES DISC](https://disc.gsfc.nasa.gov/).
 The specific data set can be found by searching "OMNO2".
 To download the data one needs to have registered to NASA Earthdata.
 Note that currently there are two data sets for Level 2 OMI NO2 data available, make sure that the data file is named OMNO2.
 The OMI file that is used in this example is:

 *OMI-Aura_L2-OMNO2_2021m0713t1219-o90393_v003-2021m0824t153120.he5*